WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 WPForms

-First, the WPForms user interface is a modern one that combines simplicity with ease of use.
-If you’re a first-time user, you won’t find it hard to navigate through the form builder panel.
+First, the WPForms user interface is modern and combines simplicity with ease of use.
+Navigating the form builder panel will not be difficult for a first-time user.

-When creating a form, the first thing you will see in the form template options.
-Here, you’re required to select the prebuilt form option to get ahead quickly.
+When creating a form, you will first see the form template options.
+To get started quickly, you must select the prebuilt form option.

 What’s available will vary depending on your WPForms license.
-But for most WPForms plans, there are over 150 packs you can choose from.
+However, for most WPForms plans, there are over 150 packs you can choose from.

 However, the basic plan doesn’t give you access to the payment forms.
-If you need the features of the payment, you either go for the Pro or Elite plan.
+If you need the payment features, you either use the Pro or Elite plan.

 Let’s see how you can create a web form in WPForms.

-On the options page, select the template best suitable for your web forms and give your form a name.
-From here you’ll be launched to the form builder panel.
+On the options page, select the template best suited for your web forms and give your form a name.
+Then, you’ll be launched to the form builder panel.

 The settings tab allows you to configure confirmation messages and notifications.
 But you can do more here, depending on the add-ons in your account.